 And that definition should make sense intuitively, since investing is simply putting cash into something now with the hope that it will return more cash later.
 Cash — not earnings, or profit, are what ultimately drive valuations.

 With that behind us, you’re probably now wondering: “Ok – but how in the world can you ever know how much cash a company will generate next quarter, let alone next year or throughout its entire existence?”

 And that is the challenge of valuation.

 Accurately forecasting cash flow can range from extremely easy (bonds, for example, have guaranteed “fixed income” cash flows which make them much easier to value), to extremely difficult (public and private companies do not have guaranteed cash flows, as an example).

 In the absence of well-defined cash flows, an investor is left with two options: try to “model” (guess) at what those cash flows will be, or use proxies.
-Modeling is more accurate and the preferred option, although it sometimes gets passed over due to difficulty.
+Modeling is more sophisticated and the preferred option if you’re a professional investor, although it sometimes gets passed over due to difficulty.
 Admittedly, modeling certain assets (like tech startups) is nearly impossible.
 Many investors use only proxies.

 The most common proxy that investors in public companies use are called “multiples”.
 Things like Price/Earnings, Price/Sales, EV/EBITDA, etc. allow an investor to quickly get a snapshot of a company’s “valuation” and compare it to other companies.

 But, remember, proxies for cash flow aren’t really cash flow.
 Therefore, multiples aren’t really valuation.
 They are a guess; a heuristic.
 And they have major drawbacks.
 The best resource on this topic (like almost all investing topics) are two articles written by Michael Mauboussin.
 Here and here if you are curious.